 Children are More than Test Scores is a blog run by teacher Jesse Turner, called the “Walking Man” due to his passionate trekking for children from Connecticut to Washington, DC in 2011, and for a myriad of other activist activities fighting for public schools.
 He is for those who are against No Child Left Behind and Race to the top and it is truly worth hearing him out.

 Critical Classrooms is a blog about testing in general and more specifically in New York City.
-Katie Lapham is an ESL teacher in Brooklyn who could no longer remain silent about the overuse and amount of time preparing for standardized testing and Common Core assessments.
+Katie Lapham is an ESL teacher in Brooklyn who can no longer remain silent about the overuse and amount of time spent preparing for standardized testing and Common Core assessments.
 Her blog posts are interesting and provide a good sense of the problems surrounding high-stakes testing and how they affect children.

 Reports